 David T. Delafield:

 David has been involved with outdoor education since last century.
 Sounds like a very long time, but in reality he has only been working in the field for 20 years.
-His experience includes Camp Administration, operating outdoor education programs for K-12, lead instructor for Mammut Bushcraft, and for the past 20 years as Assistant Professor of Outward Pursuits at Burman University.
+His experience includes Camp Administration, operating outdoor education programs for K-12, lead instructor for Mammut Bushcraft, and for the past 20 years as Assistant Professor of Outdoor Leadership at Burman University.

 In addition to formal education that added some letters after his name, David maintains active qualifications in wilderness medicine, is a Canoe & Kayak instructor through Paddle Canada, serves on the Board of the Wilderness Guides Association, and facilitates programs for Outdoor Council Canada.
 But the certificate that he appreciates the most was recognition by Mors Kochanski as a Survival & Wilderness Living Skills Instructor.

 His philosophy of teaching is grounded in the assumption that the wilderness is our true home, but one that we must make ourselves familiar with.
 This goal can be accomplished by recognizing that the foundation of outdoor knowledge is the local plants.
 From plants, the education can extend through foods, medicines, technologies, animals that depend on the plants, and finally the entire ecosystem of resources and challenges that may exist.

 Joining David on his adventure through life is the most patient, and remarkable musician, Naomi Burns Delafield and their three miniature humans.
 One of their adventures involved 84 days, 3,038km, 60+ portages, and carried them from the Canadian Rockies to the Hudson Bay in their trusty canoe.
 Together they tilt their hands towards organic agriculture, humanitarian efforts, and spending every possible moment exploring nature and paddling a growing stable of thoroughbred canoes.

 Brian is a Bushcraft Instructor, Fire Inspector for Strathcona County Emergency Services and retired member of the Canadian Armed Forces, with 25 years of service.
 He grew up surrounded by the Canadian Shield, and the hardwood forests, and lakes of Southeastern Ontario, where the seed was planted for his love of the Great Outdoors.